Mg Oh 2 Molar Mass

 Q2: Is Mg(OH)₂ toxic?

 A2: In moderate amounts, Mg(OH)₂ is generally considered non-toxic.
-However, excessive ingestion can lead to diarrhea, nausea, and other gastrointestinal issues.
-Therefore, it's essential to follow the recommended dosage instructions on antacid and laxative products containing Mg(OH)₂.
+Still, excessive ingestion can lead to diarrhea, nausea, and other gastrointestinal issues.
+Which means, it's essential to follow the recommended dosage instructions on antacid and laxative products containing Mg(OH)₂.

 Q3: How is Mg(OH)₂ produced industrially?